Introduction to screen types

 To assign a screen type to a subject, follow these steps:

-- Select the screen type that has to be assigned to a specific table in the left hand list of screen types.
+- In the left list of screen types, select the screen type that has to be assigned to a specific table .

 - Select the relevant table(s) and variant(s) in the Assign to subjects tab to which this screen type has to be assigned.